 Common Name: Wild Rice

-Zizania aquatica is a Annual up to 3.50 metres tall.
+Zizania aquatica is an annual plant that can grow up to 3.50 metres tall.

 It has edible uses.